 Yes, provided that these objects are over 10cm high.
 Ambrogio robots will approach and gently touch an obstacle in order to cut the grass around it.
 Our robots will then proceed to cut in a different direction.

 The monthly consumption of an Ambrogio mower is considerably less than the fuel consumption required to use a petrol-driven lawn mower.
 For a medium sized lawn, the electricity costs of Ambrogio are between £1 to £2 per month!

-We offer three different sizes of installation kit.
+If you're opting for self installation, we offer three different sizes of installation kit.
 Click here to measure your lawn perimeter.

-A single robotic lawnmower can mow and maintain an area up to 30,000m2 , that's 7.5 acres.
+A single robotic lawnmower can mow and maintain an area up to 30,000m2 - that's 7.5 acres!
 Ambrogio mowers can also work as a team to increase the area further.
 On very large lawns it may be better to work two or more smaller models to manage a large complex area.

 Ambrogio robot mowers can be installed by yourself or by a dealer.

 No. To maintain a medium sized lawn an Ambrogio robot mower will use around £1-£2 per month in electricity to keep itself charged.
 This is significantly less than the fuel costs of a petrol lawnmower to maintain the same area.

 Our robots are designed to be as green as they can be.
 Mulching returns nutrients and moisture to the turf to reduce the need for additional water and fertiliser.

 We have a range of specialist dealers who are trained to install Ambrogio robot lawnmowers.
 Visit Where To Buy to find your local dealer.
 Some dealers are listed as Mobile/Roaming, while these dealers may be a further away from you they do not have a shop and only sell robotic mowing solutions so are often willing to travel a little further.